tcarlson25/Social-Media-Unifier/README.md

 	* **Facebook Login**
 		* Fill in *Site URL* with your Heroku app's url under the *Tell Us about Your 			Website*
 		* On the left column, click on *Settings* under the new Facebook Login product
-		* Under *Valid OAuth Redirect URIs*, type in your Heroku app's url and save 			changes
+		* Under *Valid OAuth Redirect URIs*, type in your Heroku app's url with the 			following appended to the end of your url: '/users/auth/facebook/callback'.
+For 		example, if your Heroku app's url is 'https://test-app.herokuapp.com', the url 			you would enter as a Redirect URI would be 'https://test-app.herokuapp.com/users/auth/facebook/callback'
 		*  Go to *Settings* --> *Basic*, and get your App ID and App Secret

 ##### Mastodon Setup

 * Create a new Mastodon application [here](https://mastodon.social/settings/applications)
 * Use your Heroku app's url as the *Application Website*
-* Under *Redirect URI*, remove the given one and add your Heroku app's url with the following appended to the end of your url: '/users/auth/mastodon/callback'.
+* Under *Redirect URI*, remove the given one (if there exists a url already) and add your Heroku app's url with the following appended to the end of your url: '/users/auth/mastodon/callback'.
 For example, if your Heroku app's url is 'https://test-app.herokuapp.com', the url you would enter as a Redirect URI would be 'https://test-app.herokuapp.com/users/auth/mastodon/callback'
 * Make sure all scopes are checked (read, write, follow)
 * Once submitted, click on your newly created application to get your Client Key and Secret